EN1 - Materials used (imported materials only)

 Four other sites had small spills which were reported to environmental authorities and improvement plans were agreed.

 EN24 - Weight of transported, imported, exported, or treated waste deemed hazardous under the terms of the Basel Convention Annex I, II, III, and VIII, and percentage of transported waste shipped internationally

 Small amounts of hazardous wastes were transported to and from a few Yara plants for recovery and recycling in other countries.
-Yara Uusikaupunki in Finland imported 510 tonnes of zinc liquid for recovery from Sweden.
-Yara Ambès, France, and Yara Tertre, Belgium, exported a few kilograms of various hazardous wastes for recovery.
+Yara Uusikaupunki in Finland imported ca 400 tonnes of zinc liquid for recovery from Sweden.
+Yara Tertre, Belgium, exported 500 kilograms of precious metal catalyst waste for recovery.